Alabama Court Records

 What Are Some Examples Of Felonies In Alabama?

-- Class A Felonies
+Class A Felonies

 - Murder

-- Class B Felonies
+Class B Felonies

-- Manslaughter
+- Manslaughter (depending on circumstances)

 - Second-degree kidnapping

-- Robbery
+- Robbery (depending on degree/aggravating factors)

-- Class C Felonies
+Class C Felonies

-- Unlawful possession of a controlled substance
+- Unlawful possession of controlled substances

-- Sexual abuse
+- Sexual abuse in the first degree (§ 13A-6-66)

 - Bribery